To apply for this job please upload a single file (word or pdf format) containing the following information:

 Submit your application document together with your Personal details, Referees and Equal Opportunities Monitoring data

-The scientific research at the Centre makes use of a wide range of disciplines in the biological and chemical sciences, including cell biology, biochemistry, chemistry, genetics and molecular biology.
+Our research makes use of a wide range of disciplines in the biological and chemical sciences including; cell biology, biochemistry, chemistry, genetics and molecular biology.

 The John Innes Centre is a registered charity (No. 223852), limited by guarantee (registered in England No. 511709) and is an Equal Opportunities Employer.

-Applications are invited for a Postdoctoral Researcher to join the laboratory of Dr Daniel Zilberman at the John Innes Centre (JIC), an internationally-renowned plant and microbial biology research institute featuring state-of-the-art scientific facilities and infrastructure.
+Applications are invited for a Postdoctoral Researcher to join the Laboratory of Professor Steven Penfield at the John Innes Centre based in Norwich, UK.

 The ideal candidate:

 Salary on appointment will be within the range £31,250 to £38,100 per annum depending on qualifications and experience.
-This post is a fulltime post for a period of two years.
+This is a fulltime post for a period of 3 years, available from January 2019.

-For further information and details of how to apply, please visit our web site http://jobs.jic.ac.uk or contact the Human Resources team on 01603 450462 or firstname.lastname@example.org quoting reference 1003408.
+For further information and details of how to apply, please visit our web site http://jobs.jic.ac.uk or contact the Human Resources team on 01603 450462 or email@example.com quoting reference 1003559.
+Informal enquiries can be made to Professor Steven Penfield at firstname.lastname@example.org

 We are an equal opportunities employer, actively supporting inclusivity and diversity.
 As a Disability Confident organisation, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for this vacancy.
 The John Innes Centre is also proud to hold a Gold Award from Athena SWAN and is a member of Stonewall’s Diversity Champions programme.